What is AcWriMo?

-A month-long academic write-a-thon that happens every November.
+Academic Writing Month, or AcWriMo for short, is a month-long academic write-a-thon that happens every November.

-1) Think about how we write,
+- Think about how we write,

-2) Form a valuable support network for our writing practice,
+- Form a valuable support network for our writing practice,

-3) Build better habits for the future,
+- Build better strategies and habits for the future,

-And if you can get a lot done in November – a busy time for us academics all over – think how easy it’ll be to get writing done the rest of the year!
+And if you can get a lot done in November – a busy time for us academics all over – think how easy it’ll be to get your writing done the rest of the year!